 Making people smile is what Yorkshire-based illustrator Chris Gilleard excels at, constantly creating quirky and colourful characters that get up to mischief in a variety of locations for his clients.
 Using the simplest shapes and a lively colour palette, he can find the fun in any theme, making it uplifting, informative and engaging to the viewer.

 Doodling has always been part of Chris’s life, and he has a true talent for expressing ideas and emotions in just a few lines and shapes.
 Originally from the Yorkshire town of Beverley, he studied Illustration at Loughborough University where he swapped his pens and pencils for a Mac with its vector graphics.
-He loves creating characters and worlds, and his influences include Oliver Jeffers, Tom Gauld, Owen Davey, Charles Huettner and Jon Klassen.
+He loves creating characters and worlds, and his influences include Oliver Jeffers, Tom Gauld, Ahmed Gamal and Jon Klassen.